youshuo2008/pdsnd_github/README.md

 This project and README file were created on 01/21/2019.

 ### Project Title
 Explore US Bikeshare Data

-### Description
+### Project Description
-Describe what your project is about and what it does
+This project uses Python to explore data related to bike share systems for three major cities in the United States—Chicago, New York City, and Washington.

+The code will generate an interactive experience in the terminal to present interesting descriptive statistics from the data of your choice.

 ### Files used
 Include the files used